Hybrid compact stars with finite strange quark mass and dark energy: implications for astrophysical observations: Disscusion

-RR is thankful to the Department of Physics, Coochbehar Panchanan Barma University, for providing necessary help to carry out the research work.
-KBG is thankful to CSIR for providing the fellowship vide no. 09/1219(0004)/2019-EMR-I. DB is thankful to the Department of Science and Technology (DST), Govt. of India, for providing the fellowship vide no: DST/INSPIRE/Fellowship/2021/IF210761.
+\textbf{Acknowledgements} RR is grateful to the Department of Physics, Coochbehar Panchanan Barma University, for providing necessary help to carry out the research work.
+DB is grateful to the Department of Science and Technology (DST), Govt. of India, for providing the fellowship vide no: DST/INSPIRE/Fellowship/2021/IF210761.
 PKC gratefully acknowledges support from IUCAA, Pune, India, under the Visiting Associateship Programme.